sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 Commenting too much doesn’t help either: comments start to repeat the code, and instead of aiding understanding, they clutter the code and distract the reader.

+Let’s talk about writing useful comments.

 ## Getting rid of comments (or not)

-There’s a popular technique for avoiding comments: when we want to explain a block of code in a comment, we should move this piece of code into its own function and use the comment text as the function name.
+Some programmers have a habit of creating a new function whenever they need to explain a block of code.
+Instead of writing a comment, they turn the comment text into a function name.
+Most of the time there’s no benefit, and often it reduces code readability and clarity of comments (function names are less expressive than comment text).

 Here’s a typical example of code I usually write:

 <!--
-let window = {
-  showInformationMessage: () => {}
+let window = { showInformationMessage: () => {} }
-}
 let logMessage = () => {}
 class Test {
   quickPick = {